bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: none ZZZZZZZZZZZZZZZZ

 Description:
 `CATMAC` displays a catalog of the currently defined macros by name from first to last in alphabetical order.
-If first is omitted from the command line, then the catalog will begin with the first entry in the macro table.
-RNMR will not prompt for first.
-Similarly, if last is not specified, `CATMAC` will list all macros.
+If both arguments are omitted `CATMAC` will list all macros.
 If only one argument is specified, `CATMAC` will list information about only that single macro.
 Each macro is listed by name along with whether it is a user or system macro and the file where it is stored.
 The file will only be listed if the macro has been called during the current RNMR session.

 The qualifiers specify how the list is output as follows: